andylovecloud/Working-history-and-achivements/README.md

 ## 👩🏼‍🎓 Education

-- Bachelor of Business Administration in Computer Application at HAMK university
+- Bachelor of Business Administration in Computer Application at HAMK university (2023-2025)
-- Bachelor of Information Technology at HBU university
+- Bachelor of Information Technology at HBU university (2013-2017)
+- Advance Diploma in Cyber Security (2011-2013)

 ## 💬 Languages